Target5150/MoYu_Server_Stupid_Plugins/README.md

 Spechud:Show HB/DB/PB in eq(or Acemod) and Zonemod, show Perm\Temp\PB\Total score in your Nextmod spechud

-Readyup:Used in my server,can /cast by everyone ,and can forcestart by players but need vote(Star pls)
+Readyup:Used in my server,can /cast by everyone ,and can forcestart by players but need vote

 Spectator prefix:Change spectators name to (S)xxx , Caster named as (C)xxx